Optical quantum memory for noble-gas spins based on spin-exchange collisions: Protocols for light storage

-We simplify the discussion of the sequential mapping by neglecting the slow relaxation of the noble-gas spins (\emph{i.e.}, setting $\gamma_\text{k}=0$) during the mapping processes.
-We retain $\gamma_\text{k}$ only for the long memory time.
+Below we examine the protocol's performance analytically and consider its efficiency as a function of $J,\gamma_{\rm s}$, and $T$.
+We simplify the discussion by neglecting the slow relaxation of the noble-gas spins (\emph{i.e.}, setting $\gamma_\text{k}=0$) during the mapping processes and retain $\gamma_\text{k}$ only for the long memory time in the dark.

-\subsection{Storage stage 1: $\hat{\mathcal{E}}_\text{in}\rightarrow\hat{\mathcal{\boldsymbol{S}}}$}
+\subsubsection{Storage stage 1: $\hat{\mathcal{E}}_\text{in}\rightarrow\hat{\mathcal{\boldsymbol{S}}}$}